Helium nuclei at the surface of heavy nuclei discovered

-Category: Environment Hits: 1Scientists are able to selectively knockout nucleons and preformed nuclear clusters from atomic nuclei using high-energy proton beams.
+Category: Environment Hits: 2Scientists are able to selectively knockout nucleons and preformed nuclear clusters from atomic nuclei using high-energy proton beams.
 In an experiment the existence of preformed helium nuclei at the surface of several tin isotopes could be identified in a reaction.
 The results confirm a theory, which predicts the formation of helium clusters in low-density nuclear matter and at the surface of heavy nuclei.

 Read more https://www.sciencedaily.com/releases/2021/01/210115110335.htm